Dristi-Nayana/edge-ai-plant-disease-detection-kd/README.md

 - Developed a high-accuracy plant disease detection system for edge devices
 - Used Knowledge Distillation to compress deep learning models
 - Achieved real-time inference using smartphone + laptop setup
+- Designed for real-time edge deployment in resource-constrained environments

 ## 🧠 Methodology